zorrrooo/Multivariate-Regression-on-R/README.md

-# Multivariate Regression - Fixed and Random Effects Model using Panel Data
+# Multivariate Regression - Fixed and Random Effects Model using Panel Data on R